awslabs/multi-agent-orchestrator/docs/src/content/docs/general/introduction.md

 ---
 title: Introduction
-description: Introduction to Multi-Agent Orchestrator framework
+description: Introduction to Agent Squad framework
 ---

 The emergence of both large and small language models, deployable in cloud environments or on local systems, offers the opportunity to utilize multiple specialized models for specific tasks.